Margaret R. Zellner, Ph.D., L.P.,

 Maggie received her Ph.D. in neuropsychology at the Graduate Center of the City University of New York in 2008, doing research on the dopamine system in reward learning, and did her postdoctoral work with Donald Pfaff at The Rockefeller University.

-International Neuropsychoanalysis Society since its founding in 2000, and is now the Executive Director of the Neuropsychoanalysis Foundation in New York City.
+Maggie has been active with the International Neuropsychoanalysis Society since its founding in 2000, and is now the Executive Director of the Neuropsychoanalysis Foundation in New York City.
 She is also the co-editor of Neuropsychoanalysis, an interdisciplinary journal for psychoanalysis and the neurosciences.

 She has developed a specialty in teaching neuroscience to psychotherapists, and has a reputation for being able to describe complex and foreign information about the brain in terms that therapists can understand and relate to.
 She now takes every opportunity to link complex intrapsychic processes to underlying brain mechanisms, so she gets to use terms like “object relations” and “orbitofrontal cortex” in the same sentence.